ioneyez/bulk-rr/README.md

    handling by authoritative servers, or being unable to add them, is an issue that needs to be explored more thoroughly within dnsop.

-   On the resolver side, rolling out a new semantics in DNSSEC has also proven to be difficult in the past.
-Lacking NPN support effectively means that operators using BULK will have to forego DNSSEC signing of the affected zones, or do online signing of the dynamically generated records.

-6. Security Considerations
+5. Security Considerations

    Two known security considerations exist for the BULK resource record, DNSSEC and DDOS attack vectors.

-6.1.
+5.1.
 DNSSEC Signature Strategies

-   DNSSEC was designed to provide validation for DNS resource records.
-   In a nutshell this requires each (owner, class, type) tuple to have its own signature.
+   DNSSEC was designed to provide validation for DNS resource records, requiring each tuple of owner, class, and type to have its own signature.
 This essentially defeats the purpose of providing large generated blocks of RRs in a single RR as each generated RR would require its own legitimate RRSIG record.

    In the following sections several options are discussed to address this issue.
-Of the options, on-the-fly provides the most secure solution and NPN provides the most flexible.
+Of the options, on-the-fly provides the most secure solution and NPN [npn-draft] provides the most flexible.

-6.1.1.
+5.1.1.
 On-the-fly Signatures

+   A significant design goal of DNSSEC was to be able to do offline cryptographic signing of zone contents, keeping the key material more secure.

-   This solution requires authoritative nameservers to sign generated records as they are created.
-Not all authoritative nameserver implementations offer on-the-fly signatures, and even with those that do not all operators will want to keep signing keys online, so this solution would either require all implementations to support on-the- fly signing or be ignored by implementations which can not or will not comply.
+   On-the-fly processing requires authoritative nameservers to sign generated records as they are created.
+Not all authoritative nameserver implementations offer on-the-fly signatures, and even with those that do not all operators will want to keep signing keys online.
+This solution would either require all implementations to support on-the-fly signing or be ignored by implementations which can not or will not comply.

+   One possibly mitigation for addressing the risk of keeping the zone signing key online would be to continue to keep the key for signing positive answers offline and introduce a second key for online signing of negative answers.

    No changes to validating resolvers is required to support this solution.

-6.1.2.
-Normalized (NPN-Based) Signatures

-   This solution provides the most flexible solution as nameservers without on-the-fly signing capabilities can still support signatures for BULK records.
-The down side to this solution is it requires additional DNSSEC-aware resolver support.

-   It has been pointed out that due to this limitation, creation of DNSSEC-signed BULK RRs requiring NPN support SHOULD be formally discouraged until such time a respectable percentage (>80%) of validating resolvers in-the-wild possess NPN processing capabilities.
-   Until that time, on-the-fly signing and unsigned records offer the intended capabilities of the BULK specification, while requiring zero new features to support RR resolution.
-The authors would like to encourage opening this door for pattern based technologies such as NPN records as a solution to BULK RRs as well as other pattern based RRs to come.
-Given enough time, enough nameservers will be patched and upgraded for unrelated reasons and by means of simple attrition can supply a level of inertia and eventually widespread adoption can be assumed.

-   NPN records are likely to be a topic of great debate as to their own security limitations.
-It is, however, the authors' belief that while any logic which limits the input of digital signatures lessens the validity of those signatures, the limitation is minimal and the gain is significant.
-The main reason for this is as a general rule, RRs used in a generic manner such as conventional $GENERATE RRs or scripted mass pattern generated RRs have a lesser importance than other RRs in managed zones.
-These therefore inherently pose less risk by means of attack and have a much less reward by defeating security measures.

-   This being said, care must still be taken to set the Ignore fields appropriately to minimize exposure and only use NPN RRs to secure pattern-based records such as BULK.

-6.1.3.
+Woodworth, et al.       Expires January 21, 2020               [Page 10]

+Internet-Draft                   BULK RR                       July 2019

+5.1.2.
+Alternative Signature Scheme

+   Previous versions of this draft proposed a new signature scheme using a Numeric Pattern Normalization (NPN) RR.
+It was a method to support offline signatures for BULK records, with the drawback that is required updates to DNSSEC-aware resolvers.

+   That mechanism is not specific to BULK and has been removed from the current draft.
+If there is further interest in pursuing it, it can be reopened as a separate draft.

+5.1.3.
 Non-DNSSEC Zone Support Only

-   As a final option zones which wish to remain entirely without DNSSEC support may serve such zones without either of the above solutions and records generated based on BULK RRs will require zero support from recursive (resolving) nameservers.
+   As a final option zones which wish to remain entirely without DNSSEC support may serve such zones without either of the above solutions and records generated based on BULK RRs will require zero support from recursive resolvers.

-6.2.
-DNSSEC Validator Details

-   Verification of DNSSEC signed BULK generated RRs may be performed against on-the-fly signatures with zero modification to their behavior.
-However, verification using NPN records would require changes to the logic to incorporate processing RDATA generated by BULK logic as described above so the results will be compatible.

-6.3.
+5.2.
 DDOS Attack Vectors and Mitigation

    As an additional defense against Distributed Denial Of Service (DDOS) attacks against recursive (resolving) nameservers it is highly